aantnn/aantnn/README.md

 <br>
 It took almost two decades of persistent effort and struggle (sometimes, literally, living on the streets in Russia) to resolve the issue, by writing a bunch of letters (applications) to which I receive identical useless responses.

+I've always asked about travel document for stateless to return to Latvia. and <br>
+UNHCR rep. said (2016): <br>"We kindly request your assistance in resolving this matter and supporting the applicant in filing his applications for **identity determination and Russian citizenship**"

 <details>
   <summary>More...</summary>
 Neither country acknowledged my right to belong, freedom of movement and return to home country (when they have annulled return visa, issued by Latvian embassy) ([UDHR](https://www.un.org/en/about-us/universal-declaration-of-human-rights)), leaving me in a complex legal gray area, in undetermined state. <br

 Born in 1991, Riga Latvia. <br>

-### Please note:
-I've always asked about travel document for stateless to return to Latvia. and <br>
-UNHCR rep. said (2016): <br>"We kindly request your assistance in resolving this matter and supporting the applicant in filing his applications for **identity determination and Russian citizenship**"

 Here files: